Morflight/pokedex/README.md

 This route should return ALL pokemon of the given species, but only the default one.
 To do so, we want you to write a custom DQL

+This route should return an array of Pokemon objects, in JSON format

     POST: http://localhost:8000/pokedex/add
 This route should add a Pokemon into our Database

+The input will be in a JSON format
 ## Submit your work

 We do work as a team, so every piece of code is reviewed by a fellow coder.